marcoacierno/django-schedulermanager/README.md

           Not required, by default None which means 'use the name of the function'
     - queue: The queue to use.
 By default 'default'

+See also `test-project` directory to see an example, if you want to test the project, clone the repository and run the command `make testproject`, it will copy the `django_schedulermanager` folder (the library code) in the `test-project` folder

 ## TODO

 - [ ] Remove dependency on `django-rq`